konato-events/web/README.md

 0. Insert cool keys into it, for cool cryptographic operations: `docker-compose exec php ./artisan key:generate`
 0. Install all dependencies (If you don't have NPM, see the next section):
     - `docker-compose exec php composer install`
-    - `npm install --global gulp` (not mandatory, but will help you with some commands)
+    - `yarn global add gulp` (not mandatory, but will help you with some commands)
-    - `npm install`
+    - `yarn`

 #### Package managers
 Seriously?
-You don't have those nice Composer/NPM guys there?
+You don't have those nice Composer/Yarn guys there?
 Ok, keep reading:

 ##### Composer
 This guy is now bundled onto the Docker image so we are good to go.

-##### Node + NPM
+##### Node & Yarn
-As NPM is quite a heavy guy and you, as a developer, probably already have that somewhere in your machine.
+As NPM is quite a heavy guy and you, as a developer, probably already have that somewhere in your machine, we didn't add that into the containers.
 So you can just keep using your local version - instead of stuffing our cool Alpine image with Node.
 To make matters easier, you should preferably use the Node Version Manager (if you prefer not, go to [node.js] and do whatever is suggested there):

 > _First, you should check the [latest NVM release][nvm-release] to use the version number in the first command._